-Melinda Meade Meyers’ practice focuses on federal regulatory law and policy as they pertain to natural resources, public lands, and Native communities.
+Melinda (Mindy) Meade Meyers’ practice focuses on federal regulatory law and policy as they pertain to natural resources, public lands, and Native communities.
 She represents Alaska Native corporations, concessioners, and others on regulatory compliance matters, corporate governance, and strategic business decisions related to land use, permitting, and economic development.

-Melinda also counsels Alaska Native corporations and Tribes on federal small business contracting and participation in the U.S. Small Business Administration’s business development programs, such as the 8(a) and HUBZone Programs.
+Mindy also counsels Alaska Native corporations and Tribes on federal small business contracting and participation in the U.S. Small Business Administration’s business development programs, such as the 8(a) and HUBZone Programs.
 She helps clients navigate the complexities of program compliance and advises Native-owned firms on legislative and regulatory changes impacting their businesses.

-Before attending law school, Melinda served as Director of Communications.
+Prior to joining the firm, Mindy was an attorney in the D.C. office of an Alaska-based law firm, where she focused on wildlife and Alaska Native issues.
+Before attending law school, Mindy served as NPHA’s Director of Communications.
 She also worked in various capacities at the American Recreation Coalition, where she collaborated in the development and implementation of nationwide programs and initiatives promoting outdoor recreation industries.

-Melinda is originally from Anchorage, Alaska.
+Mindy is originally from Anchorage, Alaska.